-The Biomolecular Research Facility has equipment which may be useful for those running gels but no longer performs 2-D electrophoresis as a service.
+The Biomolecular Research Facility has equipment which may be useful for electrophoretic separations.

-Bio-Rad GS-800 scanner for Coomassie and silver stained gels,
+GS-800 scanner for Coomassie and silver stained gels, blots and

-facility has a Bio-Rad FX fluorescent scanner operated by the core (fee for service) scans gels stained with:
+Fluorescent gel scanningThe Bio-Rad FX fluorescent scanner, operated by the core (fee for service) scans gels stained with:

 The image files from both scanners can be